brian-teets/BlackjackProject/README.md

 ### Lessons Learned

 * I gained practice working with classes and practicing intentionality with building structure in an Object-Oriented manner.
-* I knew next to nothing about the game of Blackjack before.
-I know more about Blackjack now than I did before!
+* I knew very little about Blackjack before.
+While I am still no expert by any stretch of the imagination, this project has challenged me to implement Java conditionals and class structure to create game logic.
+* I gained practice using nested while loops and creating break points.

 [wiki]: https://en.wikipedia.org/wiki/Blackjack